Sequential Gaussian Processes for Online Learning of Nonstationary Functions: Problem Statement and Background

+The online product-of-experts (POE) variant of GP regression assumes the data are strictly partitioned--leading to a block diagonal structure in the covariance matrix \cite{Nguyen:Peters:Seeger:2009}.
+Contrast this to the mixture-of-experts approach, where the partition is integrated out, leading to a more expressive covariance structure, but is not inherently amenable to online updating.

 Although local methods are simple to update in real-time, as we can send new data to clusters and only update clusters receiving new data, sparse and mixture-of-experts GP inference methods discussed above do not trivially allow model updates as new data arrive.
-Previous work in online GP inference required non-trivial adaptations to allow real-time GP inference. \cite{Csato:Opper:2002,Bui:Nguyen:Turner:2017} propose an inducing-point online method by approximating the posterior using variational inference and expectation propagation techniques. \cite{Nguyen:Peters:Seeger:2009} propose an online product-of-experts variant of GP regression where the data are assigned to a single partition--leading to a block diagonal structure in the covariance matrix.
-Contrast this to the mixture of experts approach \citep{Gramacy:Lee:2005,Rasmussen:Ghahramani:2002, Zhang:Williamson:2017} and our proposed method, where the partition is integrated out, leading to a more expressive covariance structure but not inherently amenable to online updating.
+Previous work in online GP inference required non-trivial adaptations to allow real-time GP inference.
+The sparse online Gaussian process is an inducing-point online method by approximating the posterior using variational inference.
+However, this approach assumes the kernel hyperparameters are fixed and known \textit{a priori} \cite{Csato:Opper:2002}.
+The online sparse variational Gaussian process (OSVGP) is another inducing point variational method for online GP regression that updates the hyperparameters as new data arrive \cite{Bui:Nguyen:Turner:2017}.

-Moreover, in the sparse online settings we cannot use minibatching in a SVI-type setting.
-As discussed in \cite{Bui:Nguyen:Turner:2017}, this is because SVI require minibatches uniformly sampled \textit{i.i.d.} from the entire dataset.
-But in the streaming case, samples from the new data that may not be from the same distribution as the previous observations.
-Moreover, minibatching in an SVI-type setting requires constant updating of the entire model unlike in local methods which can take minibatches of the incoming data and only update a small subset of experts.
+Many scalable inference algorithms take advantage of training the model only using a small subset of the data in a ``minibatching'' approach.
+Examples of minibatches being used for scalable inference include stochastic gradient descent \cite{Robbins:Monro:1951}, stochastic variational inference (SVI) \cite{Hoffman:2013} and stochastic gradient MCMC \cite{WelTeh2011}.
+However, in the sparse online settings we cannot use minibatching in a stochastic approximation setting.
+This is because SVI requires minibatches uniformly sampled \textit{i.i.d.} from the entire dataset.
+But in the streaming case, samples from the new data may not be from the same distribution as the previous observations \cite{Bui:Nguyen:Turner:2017}.
+Moreover, minibatching in an SVI-type setting requires constant updating of the entire model, unlike in local methods that can take minibatches of the incoming data and only update a small subset of experts.